 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

 In New York City real estate, guarantors are quickly becoming the norm.
 Most transplants to the Big Apple first learn about them when they realize they don’t have the income requirements ready for an apartment in the area.
 Third-party guarantors were originally a UK-based concept, where companies or professionals would guarantee that you could make rent payments for an additional fee.
 Nowadays, many NYC apartments accept guarantor leases and guarantor insurance.
-With the rent price taking more out of peoples’ paychecks than ever, those firms are becoming a major staple in the New York City area.
-It’s clear that they now have an important place in the real estate scene in NYC and that it will be a staple in this area.
-But are guarantors allowed to be used outside of NYC?
+With the rent price taking more out of peoples’ paychecks than ever, those firms are becoming a major staple in New York City.
+They now have an essential place in the real estate scene in NYC, and it will be a staple in this area.
+But are guarantors allowed to be used outside NYC?

-Guarantor meaning: guarantors are people or companies willing to act as a “financial backup” for a person who wants to rent an apartment.
-For a fee, these individuals will offer to pay rent money if you are unable to make ends meet or act as a “proxy deposit.”
+Guarantors mean people or companies willing to act as a “financial backup” for a person who wants to rent an apartment.
+For a fee, these individuals will offer to pay rent if they cannot make ends meet or act as a “proxy deposit.”
 When you have one, someone backs you up as a responsible renter.

 Not exactly.
-It’s important to note that a guarantor does not have the right to possess or occupy the apartment (unless you and anyone else on the lease, such as your roommate(s), agree).
+A guarantor has no right to possess or occupy the apartment (unless you and anyone else on the lease, such as your roommate(s), agree).
 This is essentially the main difference between a lease guarantor and a cosigner; a cosigner is treated as another tenant with permission to occupy the apartment.

 Many folks use the terms guarantor and cosigner interchangeably, mainly when a family member (typically a parent) guarantees a lease.
 Still, guarantors generally need to meet stricter income requirements to help you sign a lease.